tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-using-mirroring-to-reduce-db-migration-d-2.md

 ---
 ## _Part 1_

 In the first part to this article we went over setting up the lab to show exactly how to perform a migration of databases to a new server with limited downtime.
-If you haven’t read the first part, you can find it [here][1].
+If you haven't read the first part, you can find it [here][1].
 Together we went over how to create a mirror and prepare a test lab for utilizing this method.
 If you already have a mirror in your test or development landscape then you can use that for the follow up.
 If you need a test lab setup, part 1 will get you in the position to go through all the steps that will follow.

 ## _The Migration_